ibm-cloud-docs/openshift/openshift_storage_odf_classic.md

 {: note}

 1. Review the [parameter reference](#odf-classic-param-ref).
 When you enable the add-on, you can override the default values by specifying the `--param "key=value"` flag for each parameter that you want to override.
 Note that for Classic clusters, you must provide the device paths to the local disks that you want to use.
 1. Before you enable the add-on, review the [changelog](/docs/openshift?topic=openshift-odf_addon_changelog) for the latest version information.
 Note that the add-on supports `n+1` cluster versions.
-For example, you can deploy version 4.7.0 of the add-on to an OCP 4.7 or 4.8 cluster.
+For example, you can deploy version `4.7.0` of the add-on to an OCP 4.7 or 4.8 cluster.
 If you have a cluster version other than the default, you must specify the `--version` flag when you enable the add-on.
 1. Review the add-on options.
+Note that add-on options are only available for version `4.7.0` and later.
   ```sh
   ibmcloud oc cluster addon options --addon openshift-container-storage
   ```